benjamin0821/CS151-Team1/README.md

 Snake game

 Game Description:
 Run the Java Application to launch a Snake game session.
-The snake is controlled using arrow keys, and your score can be seen on top of the screen.
+The snake is controlled using physical arrow keys, and your score can be seen on top of the screen.
 The High Score within each session will be displayed at the end of the game.
 If the game window is closed, the high score will be reset and you will have to run the application again.

 How to play:
 1. Create Java project